RSE-Sheffield/software_engineering_best_practices/01_Introduction.md

 # Delivery

-Mix of short presentations and self directed exercises.
+* Mix of short presentations and self directed exercises.
+* Ask questions in chat.
+* Use "Raise hand" when you finish an exercise.

 # Principles are general